filviu/blog/content/posts/2012/2012-06-15-microsoft-updates-skype-for-linux.md

 It's not like skype for linux was ever active but since Microsoft aquired them I pretty much wrote off any updates.
 It seems I, like many others was wrong.
 Probably it has something to do with the new advertising features introduced lately...

-Go to <a href="http://www.skype.com/intl/en-us/get-skype/on-your-computer/linux/" target="_blank" rel="noopener">skype linux</a> page and get it. <del>Don't worry if it still says 2.2 beta, the download buttons will get you the new package.</del> The page was updated, it says 4.0 now.
+Go to [skype linux](http://www.skype.com/intl/en-us/get-skype/on-your-computer/linux/) page and get it. <del>Don't worry if it still says 2.2 beta, the download buttons will get you the new package.</del> The page was updated, it says 4.0 now.

 If, like me, you were happy seeing 64 bit versions don't worry, it's still a 32 bit binary but with multilib dependencies for the package.